NASA-DEVELOP/SET/docs/source/usr/installation.rst

 **Required Packages**
 ----------------------

-You must install the following packages for the program to run properly.
+The following dependencies are needed for the program to run properly.
 For help with installation, check the FAQ or contact the developers on the :doc:`support page <trouble/contact>`.

 * `anaconda`_
 * `numpy`_ via ``conda``